 6. Reward initiative

-7. A Getaway Game room
+7. A getaway game room

-8. Provide alternatives for sitting
+8. Provide seat alternatives

 9. Clear communication